 Photo to PDF 2 is pretty much a one-trick pony.
-Other applications can convert a image into a PDF, so whether the app is worth $5.99 is a decision you’ll have to make.
+Other applications can convert a image into a PDF, so whether the app is worth up to $4.99 is a decision you’ll have to make.

 A free version available in the App Store which puts a disruptive watermark on the image.
 It is good, however, for giving you an idea of what the paid app does and how it operates.

-Reading and conveting PDF files are great capabilities.
-But sometimes, you might be using these files collaboratively Annotator apps let you mark up the document, keeping the PDF file format but adding your highlights, comments, or other changes.
-Here are three for your consideration.
+Reading and converting PDF files are great capabilities, but you might be using these files collaboratively.
+Annotator apps let you mark up the document, keeping the PDF file format but adding your highlights, comments, or other changes.

-Branchfires iAnnotate is the most expensive of all of the apps here.
-But ten bucks is pocket change compared to what you’d pay for the PDF programs that are available for desktop or laptop use.
+Branchfires iAnnotate 4 is the most expensive of all of the apps here, but ten bucks is pocket change compared to what you’d pay for the PDF programs that are available for desktop or laptop use.

 iAnnotate is a very targeted application.
 If you’re just looking to turn various files into PDFs, other applications will do that.
 What iAnnotate does that’s different is making it easy to mark up an existing PDF file.

-I found iAnnotate a breeze to use.
-There?s a four-page interactive “Quick Ref” guide contained in the app, along with a fairly comprehensive set of short articles that address the main topics in using the app.
+I found iAnnotate 4 a breeze to use.
+There’s an interactive “Quick Ref” guide contained in the app, along with a fairly comprehensive set of short articles that address the main topics in using the software.
 Rather than continuously browsing over to the web site, it might make sense to print all of these and staple them together to produce your own mini-manual.

-Yet where Kdan’s app goes above and beyond is in its form-filling and annotation capabilities.
+Kdan’s app goes above and beyond in its form-filling and annotation capabilities.
 You can fill in PDF forms and make annotations such as highlights, boxes, freehand drawings, and stamps.

-PDF Reader Premium is not a substitute for the other Kdan app reviewed in this roundup, PDF Smart Convert.
-PDF Reader will do a conversion to PDF, but only of a scanned (or photographed) image file, not a document.
-Think of them as more complementary than competitive.
+PDF Markup will do a conversion to PDF, but only of a scanned (or photographed) image file, not a document.

 Lots of Functionality, Not Much Money